Essential email DNS records and how to set them up

 Name:

-By adding DKIM as a CNAME record, rather than contain the key, the record contains a pointer to the key.
+mlsend2._domainkey.mailersend.netInstead of storing the DKIM key directly, a CNAME record points to where the key is stored.
 This makes it more secure, scalable and flexible.
 With many other ESPs, you'll need to add DKIM as a TXT record.

 Here’s an example of DKIM as a TXT record: